Have any questions?

 View our current COVID-19 protocols.

-Enjoy snacks with your movieHeirloom Café stays open until the June 23 screening begins, now serving gourmet popcorn plus beer, wine, and other refreshments.
+Enjoy snacks with your movieHeirloom Café reopens at 6 PM until the June 23 screening begins, now serving gourmet popcorn plus beer, wine, and other refreshments.
 You can also find packaged snacks in the Wexner Center Store.
 Read the press release.

 ACCESSIBILITY We strive to host inclusive, accessible events that enable all individuals, including individuals with disabilities, to engage fully.
 If you have questions about accessibility or require an accommodation such as CART captioning or ASL interpretation to participate in this event, please contact Accessibility Manager Helyn Marshall at email@example.com or via telephone at (614) 688-3890.
 Requests made by two weeks in advance will generally allow us to provide seamless access, but the Wexner Center for the Arts will make every effort to meet requests made after this date.

 This documentary offers an enticing portrait of David Hammons, a celebrated African American artist whose elusive, rule-breaking practice offers an essential commentary on race in America.